Forien/foundryvtt-forien-armoury/README.md

 ## Acknowledgments
+_Disclaimer: I kept all acknowledgments, even if their respective work was lost during the Module's remake.
+Sorry for that._

 * Thanks to Atropos for his relentless work on developing and improving the Foundry VTT
 * Thanks to Moo Man for his great work developing the [WFRP4e game system](https://github.com/moo-man/WFRP4e-FoundryVTT) as well as for his invaluable help with understanding how to mod Foundry using JS